Janice and Julian Bers Professor of History and Sociology of Science

 B.S., University of Texas at Austin

-Lindee has been Visiting Professor, Nanyang Technological University, Singapore; Visiting Professor, Graduate School for International Development and Cooperation (IDEC), Hiroshima University, Hiroshima, Japan; Associate Dean for the Social Sciences, School of Arts and Sciences; and Department Chair.
-Lindee is currently Chair of the Board of the Consortium for the History of Science, Technology and Medicine, which successfully matched its NEH challenge grant and has a new endowment; and she is Diversity Search Adviser for the Social Sciences in Penn's School of Arts and Sciences.
-She now has a book manuscript under review at Harvard University Press, Rational Fog, and is developing a co-edited volume with Warwick Anderson, with a working title of Oceanic Genealogies:Pacific Currents in the History of Human Genetics.
-In November 2017, she was Ship's Historian for a Lindblad cruise of the Galapagos Islands.
+Lindee has been Visiting Professor, Nanyang Technological University, Singapore; Visiting Professor, Graduate School for International Development and Cooperation (IDEC), Hiroshima University, Hiroshima, Japan; Associate Dean for the Social Sciences, School of Arts and Sciences; Department Chair, and Chair of the Board of the Consortium for the History of Science, Technology and Medicine, which successfully matched its NEH challenge grant under her chairmanship and which has a new endowment.
+She is Diversity Search Adviser for the Social Sciences in Penn's School of Arts and Sciences.
+In November 2017 she was Ship’s Historian for a Lindblad Cruise of the Galapagos Islands, and she returned to the Galapagos in June 2019 to present lectures as a participant in Penn’s Galapagos Alliance.
+Her new book, Rational Fog: Science and Technology in Modern War, appeared from Harvard University Press in Fall 2020.
+Her new edited volume with Warwick Anderson, “Pacific Biologies: How Humans Become Genetic,” appeared in December 2020 in Historical Studies in the Natural Sciences. https://online.ucpress.edu/hsns/issue/50/5

 Genetics and genomics

 Rational Fog: Science and Technology in Modern War.
 2020.
 Harvard University Press.

 New edited volume with Warwick Anderson

 "Survivors and Scientists: Hiroshima, Fukushima and the Radiation Effects Research Foundation, 1975-2014."
 Social Studies of Science Vol. 46.2 (2016): 184-2014. [article pdf attached below]